The richest royals in the world

 #15.
 Princess Charlene of Monaco

 – Net worth: $150 million

 In her role as princess, Charlene delved into philanthropy.
-Beyond creating the Princess Charlene of Monaco Foundation, she was appointed as Special Olympics Global Ambassador; Patron of the South African Red Cross Society; and co-patron of the Giving Organization Trust, a group of South African charities focusing on issues ranging from AIDS among underprivileged children to the protection of the environment.
+Beyond creating the Princess Charlene of Monaco Foundation, she was appointed a Global Ambassador of Special Olympics, Patron of the South African Red Cross Society, and co-patron of the Giving Organization Trust, a group of South African charities focusing on issues ranging from AIDS among underprivileged children to the protection of the environment.